When the Teens Want to go Home

 Even if my kids really thought that going āhomeā was best for them I donāt think Iād truly believe that it would be.

-Hubby and I are from a small town where gossip runs like wildfire and people frequently visit the paths of drugs or gangs.
-Donāt get me wrong, I know a few successful families too, but I was always terrified of the thought of my kids becoming besties with the local dealers kids.
-Also, the knowledge of the prevalence and ease to acquire drugs and alcohol and a messed up life⦠These things were in the back of my mind, I know I donāt want my kids growing up around ānormalā life.
+Hubby and I are from a small town where gossip runs like wildfire and many people frequently visit the paths of drugs or gangs.
+Donāt get me wrong, I know a few successful families too, but I was always terrified by the thought of my kids becoming besties with the local dealers kids.
+Also, the knowledge of the prevalence and ease to acquire drugs and alcohol and a messed up life⦠These things were in the back of my mind, I knew I didnāt want my kids growing up around ānormalā life.

 Our Compromise

-In our temporary ābaseā town, the teens are great together, they play sport and have good convos and sleep over.
-We canāt get long term visas here though (Spain).
-We are investigating places like Croatia, with the Digital Nomad visa, and Portugal with their D7 visas as potential options going forward.
-We really donāt know where weāll go or end up.
-For me, this is kind of fun.
+In our temporary 2022 ābaseā town, of La Herradura, Spain, the teens were great together.
+They played sport and had good convos and sleep over.
+We were unable to get long term visas for Spain though.
+We investigated places like Croatia, with the Digital Nomad visa, and Portugal with their D7 visas as potential options, but in the end, we felt so far away from our close family.

-We hope that creating a base that we can return to for a season each year will make it a little easier for our kids.
-Hopefully that familiarity will be enough for them.
-And hopefully it is a nice balance so we can still experience this side of the world for a bit longer.
+Weād hoped that creating a base to return to for a season each year would make things a little easier for our kids.
+We hoped that familiarity would be enough for them.
+We dreamed of a nice balance so we would still experience new places around the world.

 My Advice